Rosoe/Rosoe-Portfolio/content/docs/Projects/Podcasts/Tales of Nocturne/index.md

 _Night Time Fantasy Fiction Podcast.
 [New Episodes Every Full-Moon(ish)](https://www.rmg.co.uk/stories/topics/full-moon-calendar)._
 ## Summary
-I use podcasts to help me fall asleep.
-This works well for me but often there is loud music, adverts, or even just sensitive topics that can keep me awake.
-I had also tried dedicated sleep podcasts but found the content too disinteresting to habitually listen to.
-So I made _Tales of Nocturne_ to ride the line between sleep-enabling and engaging.
+A Lunar Priest tired of being alone, an inventor following a new thread of songlight investigation, and a Mycologist caught up in the politics of The Midnight City's most ramshackle research institute.
+Tales of Nocturne follows the lives of those who liv eon Nocturne - the planet of eternal night surround by magical moons that waltz across the sky.

-Our stories follow the lives of those who live on Nocturne, the planet of eternal night surrounded by a multitude of magical waltzing moons.
-Within the Midnight City and without in the Farwilds, we discover the rites of the Lunar Priests with Neven; the secrets of Songlight with Yuki and her lab; the inner workings of the Historians Guild; and the eccentric and erratic researchers of the Society Royal.
+Tales of Nocturne is a night-time fiction podcast - a podcast design to help one fall asleep.
+Engaging enough to tune in but just gentle enough to lull one to sleep.
+If you're an anxious sleeper who listens to podcasts before bed then I encourage you to give it a try.
+Relax as we explore their world so we can help you rest in yours.

-So relax as they explore their world and let you rest in yours.
 Sweet dreams. 🌕

 ## Show Art
 [Podcast Art](TaleOfNocturneShowArt)